 Femme assise (Melancholy Woman) by Pablo Picasso, 1902–03

-This painting from Picasso’s Blue Period is one of the most emotional paintings I’ve ever encountered.
+This piece from Picasso’s Blue Period is one of the most emotional paintings I’ve ever encountered.
 The woman sits alone, her head resting on her hand, looking so incredibly sad.
 The deep blue tones make everything feel cold and lonely.
-As an artist, I understand how Picasso used color to carry emotion — the blues here aren’t decorative; they’re a visual language for grief and isolation.
+As an artist, I understand exactly how Picasso used color to carry emotion — the blues here aren’t decorative; they’re a visual language for grief and isolation.

 Madame Monet and Child by Claude Monet, 1875